sean-clayton/two-swords/two-swords.typ

   sister's constructs.
 He doesn't know she makes them and invents his own tale of each one and how they came to being.
 He enjoys looking at his reflection in the ponds scattered about the wood, and tries to reflectivity works.

+While this family of giants do belong in Ursheym to me, still feel free to place them wherever you wish.
+Maybe put in an #ts-link(<foe.ursheym-golem>)[Ursheym Golem] in a random encounter table for a wooded area, and if encountered, place this family of giants nearby.

 #item-heading(level: 4)[The Witch Sisters]